Klemek/GitBlog.md/README.md

 A static blog using Markdown pulled from your git repository.

-> You edit it on your local repo, you push it and it's already on your server's blog (plus your friend's RSS is updated)
+> You edit the markdown on your local repo, you push it and it's already on your server's blog (plus your friend's RSS is updated)

 * **[How it works](#how-it-works)**
 * **[Installation](#installation)**